-So, continue reading this post to discover everything that you need to know about disposing construction waste.
+So, continue reading this post to discover everything you need to know about construction waste disposal.
 Hopefully, this post will let you know how to identify and deal with construction waste.

 What is construction waste?

-Construction waste refers to any waste material that is produced directly or indirectly from construction of buildings.
-Some common types of waste classified as construction waste include nails, insulation, electrical wiring, roofing and shingles, among others.
+Construction waste refers to any waste material that is produced directly or indirectly from the construction of buildings.
+Some common types of waste classified as construction include nails, insulation, electrical wiring, roofing and shingles.
 Other waste materials used in site preparation such as concrete, soil, timber and rubble are also classified as construction waste.

 While construction waste is commonly produced in building sites, it is also produced during home renovations and builds.
-And, given that home renovations are so popular in Australia, we do generate a lot of construction waste every year.
+And, given that home renovations are so popular in Australia, we generate a lot of construction waste yearly.

 We generate a staggering amount of construction waste

-If you thought that Australia generates only some amount of construction waste, think again!
-Estimates reveal that creating an average sized dwelling generates 17m³ of waste.
+If you thought Australia generates only some construction waste, think again!
+Estimates reveal that creating an average-sized dwelling generates 17m³ of waste.
 Now, with over 220,000 houses being built each year, this amounts to over 3,470,000m³ of construction waste being generated each year.
 This is certainly a staggering amount of waste that needs to be dealt with.

 How to dispose construction waste properly?

-Unlike other types of waste materials, you need special methods of disposal for dealing with construction waste.
+Unlike other types of waste materials, you need special disposal methods for dealing with construction waste.
 You cannot put this type of waste into a skip bin and have it collected.
 Most skip bin providers do not accept construction waste in their skips.
-If you dispose this waste in a skip bin, your waste won’t be collected at all.
-What’s worse is that some skip bin companies will even fine you for placing construction waste into their skips.
+If you dispose of this waste in a skip bin, your waste won’t be collected.
+Worse, some skip bin companies will even fine you for placing construction waste into their skips.

 Construction waste refers to special waste materials that are generated directly or indirectly from construction sites.
-Heavy waste materials such as soil, concrete, timber, bricks, rubber, wires, nails, insulation roofing and shingles are some common types of construction waste materials.
-This type of waste is also generated during home renovations and new home builds.
+Heavy waste materials such as soil, concrete, timber, bricks, rubber, wires, nails, insulation, roofing and shingles are some common types of construction waste materials.
+This waste is also generated during renovations and new home builds.
 Australia generates a staggering amount of construction waste every year.

-You cannot use skip bins to dispose construction waste.
-Most skip bin provider don’t accept this waste type and they might even fine you for putting this waste into skip bins.
+You cannot use skip bins to dispose of construction waste.
+Most skip bin providers don’t accept this waste type, and they might even fine you for putting this waste into skip bins.
 Make sure to keep this in mind before you think of hiring a skip bin to get rid of your construction waste.
 For all other types of waste, including food waste, garden waste or mixed waste, you can hire a skip bin for waste disposal.